 Report any change of name, address or phone number to the Office of Enrollment Management.

-Applicants accepted into the RN-MSN Early Entry program will received further information on health requirements, program orientation, class schedule, textbooks and other relevant information in the spring semester prior to summer semester enrollment in the RN-MSN program.
+Applicants accepted into the RN-MSN Early Entry program will receive further information on health requirements, program orientation, class schedule, textbooks and other relevant information in the spring semester prior to summer semester enrollment in the RN-MSN program.

 Prior to enrollment in the RN-MSN program accepted students must hold current certification in Cardiac Pulmonary Resuscitation (CPR) with the American Red Cross which includes the required adult, child and infant life support.
 Not required for students enrolled in the Nursing and Health Care Administrator track.

 Mississippi Law requires all health-care workers, including students, to have completed criminal history background checks.
 All School of Nursing students will be required to successfully clear a criminal history background check, including fingerprinting, prior to final admission to the program.
 A felony conviction may affect a graduate's eligibility to be licensed or certified.